 I can tell you exactly which of my friends own a Peloton because it’s one of their favorite things to talk about.
 Favorite rides, power scores, how they stack classes; it has essentially become a new language of sorts.
 But I can confirm that after a few weeks of trying the app (and even within just a few workouts) I became one of those people—and that’s all without owning even a bike.

-You’d be hard pressed to find someone who hasn’t heard about Peloton, as once we entered the pandemic and gyms and studios closed around the country, people were investing in bikes in droves with sales surging 172 percent.
+You’d be hard pressed to find someone who hasn’t heard about Peloton, as gyms and studios closed around the country in 2020, people were investing in bikes in droves with sales surging 172 percent.
 Even if you didn’t buy one of the bikes or treadmills (there are two models of each), you can still access a library of on-demand and live workout classes through a digital membership on the app, available on iOS, Android, Amazon Appstore, and Roku.
 There’s a free 30-day trial for new users, and after that, it’s $12.99/month.

 Within the app, there are classes for strength (includes full-body and targeted workouts, as well as Pilates and barre), yoga, cardio (e.g., HIIT cardio), meditation, running (treadmill), outdoor (audio only), cycling, stretching, tread bootcamp, and bike bootcamp.
 You can filter by difficulty, length, instructor, type of class, and music, as well as bookmark and preload classes.
 Classes range from 5-60 minutes and you can use the stack feature via web, bike, or tread to build your own multi-class workout instead of having to go back into the app after each class to search for the next one you bookmarked.